 MTTF = 0.0354 per million hours

-This can be compared to real life test results where a typical Pickering Interfaces reed relay has a life exceeding 1 billion
+- Comparing this to real life test results where a typical Pickering Interfaces reed relay has a life exceeding 1 billion

 - Applying to a Matrix

-These numbers in themselves may seem to indicate a long life but for high density switching systems this perception can quickly changed.
+These numbers in themselves may seem to indicate a long life but for high-density switching systems, this perception can quickly changed.